The Job of a Commercial Contractor From Start to Finish

 Once the site is prepared and the foundation has been installed, it’s time for work on the building to begin in earnest.
 General contractors work with a wide variety of subcontractors to accomplish this goal, but they continue to play an active role throughout the construction process.
 They provide construction management services, coordinate with subcontractors, and provide detailed reports to the client as the building is being built.

-If any change orders are required, general contractors handle that, too.
-Good contractors try to keep change orders to a minimum through careful planning and constant quality assurance evaluations.
+If any change orders are required, general contractors handle that as well.
+Good contractors mitigate change orders through careful planning and constant quality assurance evaluations.
 Both parties have to agree to a change order for it to be considered legally binding, but clients should keep in mind that some details of the project may need to be altered to accommodate weather conditions, material shortages, and other unforeseeable issues.

 - Framing the structure